 4. Residency.
 A home business must be conducted by a family member who resides in the dwelling unit.
 Floor space in either the primary dwelling unit or an accessory structure may not be rented out to persons not residing within the primary dwelling unit or accessory dwelling unit for business purposes.
 No more than one person outside the family group that resides on the premises shall engage in any business located on the premises.

 6. Maintaining Residential Character.
-The business shall be conducted in a manner which will not alter the normal residential character of the premises by exterior alteration of the property, expansion of parking, construction, creation of a separate entrance, the use of color, materials, lighting, signs (other than on the applicant’s vehicle), exterior storage of materials, goods or merchandise, or by the emission of sound, electric interference, vibration, dust, glare, heat, smoke, odors or liquids.
+The business shall be conducted in a manner which is consistent with the residential use in the zone where it is located.
+Alterations and operations that have potential to impact residential uses include but are not limited to exterior alteration of the property, expansion of parking, construction, creation of a separate entrance, the use of color, materials, lighting, signs (other than on the applicant’s vehicle), exterior storage of materials, goods or merchandise, or by the emission of sound, electric interference, vibration, dust, glare, heat, smoke, odors or liquids.

-7. Business Traffic.
-Visitors, customers, and/or deliveries shall be limited to two per hour.
+a.
+Visitors, customers, and/or deliveries to home businesses within residential zones shall be limited to two per hour.
 In any case, no combination of visitors, customers, and/or deliveries may exceed a total of eight per day.

-8. Vehicles.
+a.
 Vehicles larger than 10,000 pounds gross weight shall not be operated out of the premises or park on the property or adjacent streets.
-No more than one vehicle used in the business may be parked on the premises or operated out of the premises.
+No more than one vehicle used in the business may be parked on the premises or operated out of the premises when the business is located in a single-family zone.

 12. Motor Vehicle-Related Home Businesses.